-Read more about Mark Austin
+About Mark Austin

-1994-1995 saw him in Johannesburg as ITN’s Africa Correspondent.
-In that role he reported on the historic transition to democracy in South Africa and on the bloody civil war in Rwanda as well as other major events throughout the continent.
+The years 1994-1995 saw Mark in Johannesburg as ITN’s Africa Correspondent.
+In that role, he reported on the historic transition to democracy in South Africa and on the bloody civil war in Rwanda as well as other major events throughout the continent.
 During 1995 he also covered the Bosnian crisis following the fall of Srebrenica.
 His reporting won him a joint Gold Medal, with fellow correspondent Paul Davies, at the 1996 Film & Television Festival of New York.
-Mark was one of the first British journalists to report from the Gulf during the Iraqi invasion of Kuwait in 1990.
+Mark was even one of the first British journalists to report from the Gulf during the Iraqi invasion of Kuwait in 1990.
 From the start of the war early in 1991 he was in Bahrain, the base for many of the Tornado squadrons, sending back regular reports including those on the recapture from the Iraqis of the islands of Qaruh and Um-al-Maradin.